Cryptogarden/Automated-ELK-Stack-Deployment/README.md

 - Update the hosts file to include hosts and targets.
 - Run the playbook and navigate to http://10.1.0.4:5601 to check that the installation worked as expected.

-The playbook to setup the network and deploy the Elk server is ìelk_stack-playbook.ymlî.
+The playbook to setup the network and deploy the Elk server is ‚Äúelk_stack-playbook.yml‚Äù.
 It should be copied to the home/etc/ansible folder.
 - To make Ansible run the playbook on a different machine, edit the config.yml file in the /home/etc/ansible directory.
 You will specify which machine to install a specified playbook to by providing the IP addresses for each machine in the Ansible config.yml file.
 - To ensure the playbook was successfully deployed on a machine, this can be verified by navigating to http://<*new elk stack VMs IP*>:5601